 d.
 Provision of Lump Sum Turn Key Pricing for Conceptual Projects.
-Company may, in its sole discretion at any time after the provision of the OOM Estimate by Consultant direct Consultant, via the issuance of a Tasking Letter by Company under the CSA and acceptance thereof by Consultant (as evidenced by Consultant’s return of the fully executed Tasking Letter Release to Company), to prepare and provide to Company, in writing, a lump sum turn key EPC open book price (the “LSTK Price”) for a Conceptual Project.
+Company may, in its sole discretion at any time after the provision of the OOM Estimate by Consultant, direct Consultant via the issuance of a Tasking Letter by Company under the CSA and acceptance thereof by Consultant (as evidenced by Consultant’s return of the fully executed Tasking Letter Release to Company), to prepare and provide to Company, in writing, a lump sum turn key EPC open book price (the “LSTK Price”) for a Conceptual Project.
 The LSTK Price will be based upon a detailed scope book that fully describes the agreed Conceptual Project scope, receipt of bids for major equipment and agreed terms and conditions for an EPC contract for the Conceptual Project, and shall be the price at which Consultant shall offer to enter into such EPC Contract for such Conceptual Project.
 Development of the LSTK Price will be performed on an open book basis, and Consultant will provide to Company on an open book basis, a written break down of all pricing information particular to the specific Conceptual Project or project segments, which disclosure shall be in accordance with the provisions of Exhibit D, including the examples set forth therein.
 The intent of the foregoing is that, Company shall be afforded a reasonable review of estimate details, pricing, and quotes received, and a reasonable opportunity to review and approve all LSTK Price components, including but not limited to major equipment quotations utilized in preparing the LSTK Price.
 Such approval rights shall be timely exercised by Company.
-In performing its review as above, Company shall not have the right to retain photo copies of all consultants estimate details, pricing components, equipment quotations or supporting estimating material, but may take and retain its notes and Consultant provided summary documents.
+In performing its review as above, Company shall not have the right to retain photo copies of all Consultants estimate details, pricing components, equipment quotations or supporting estimating material, but may take and retain its notes and Consultant provided summary documents.
 Supporting estimate documents may be retained by Company as mutually agreed between Parties.
+Notwithstanding such limitation on the retention of copies, Company’s project technical director shall be allowed to retain a complete copy of the baseline estimate (including all revisions and updates) for his use in connection with the Conceptual Project.
 Consultant shall bear its costs of negotiating the EPC Contract for such Conceptual Projects.
 Consultant shall be reimbursed, pursuant to and as authorized under the CSA, for preparing and reviewing the open book price estimate and determining the LSTK Price with Company.

 e.
 Expiration and/or Termination of Exclusive EPC Contract Negotiations.
 The Exclusivity Period and the obligations of the Parties with respect thereto in connection with each such Conceptual Project shall expire as set forth in Article 2.4 (a) unless terminated earlier as set forth below: